VishAstra/Containerize_flask-app/README.md

 *Prerequisites*

-- *Docker installed on your machine*
+- Docker installed on your machine(scroll down to see the instruction to install docker
 - *Docker Hub account (for image registry)*

 Building Image